Justwhittaker/PRO1-CITYVINE/README.md

 This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
 These files should themselves either be included as a pdf file in the project itself (in an separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser.

 Features
-In this section, you should go over the different parts of your project, and describe each in a sentence or so.

 Existing Features
-Feature 1 - allows users X to achieve Y, by having them fill out Z ...
-For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

-Features Left to Implement
-Another feature idea
+Feature 1 - allows users buy tickets to the events , by having them fill out the signup form. (signup.html) Feature 2 - allows the user to see exactly which wineries will be taking part (wines.HTML) Feature 3 - Allows users to link directly with the wineries by simply clicking onto the wine they want more info on.
+Feature 4 - a visual breakdown on the various locations chosen to host the events. (location.HTML)

+Additional Features in the future include:
+Feature 5 - gallery page dedicated to pictures taken by guests and professional photographers allowing people to use
+            our socail platforms more often creating more engagement and thus more traffic on google anatlytics Feature 6 - Competition Modual to win a prizr of a case of the "wine of the Month"

 Technologies Used
 In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
 For each, provide its name, a link to its official site and a short sentence of why it was used.